thredUP Review: Sometimes Secondhand Really Is First Rate

 Lately, my new favorite shopping experience comes courtesy of thredUP, the secondhand, online marketplace that is absolutely challenging my love of the traditional brick and mortar thrift shop.
 From the comfort of anywhere, I can browse by style, size, brand, item, color, pretty much anything, to find that perfect piece.

 With an incredibly selective eye, thredUP curates a shopping experience that is comprehensive and good for the planet, people, and animals.
-Of course, with any secondhand offering, the eco-cred is built in, but thredUP’s dedication to quality takes the pain of shopping away.
-Browsing through pages of what are, admittedly, not the best photos, garment after garment laid flat or on dummy, without the added frills of fancy lighting or beautiful backdrops, the experience is stripped back and easy.
+Of course, with any secondhand offering, the eco-cred is built in to the business model.
+Browsing through pages of very basic photos, garment after garment laid flat or on dummy, without the frills of fancy lighting or beautiful backdrops, the stripped-back experience is relaxed and effortless.

 How It Works

 The system works much like the thrift store down the street, but with an incredibly discerning eye.
 Instead of taking your old clothes to Goodwill or The Salvation Army, you mail them to thredUP, who then sorts and appropriates your old duds accordingly.
 Anything deemed sellable is credited to you in one of two ways: as instant in-store credit or loaded gift card, or through a consignment system that pays out after your item sells.

 “We are transforming the way people think about secondhand, and we have the capacity and the energy and the vision to make that a part of people’s lives for 20, 30, 50 years.”

 -James Reinhart, Co-Founder & CEO